AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Related works

 \subsection{Evade Person Detectors with Adversarial Patch}

-Humans are among the most critical traffic participants.
-Using adversarial patches to attack pedestrian detection system provides an effective means to evaluate their susceptibility to adversarial risks.
-Unlike objects such as traffic signs, which exhibit minimal intra-class variability, humans present significant intra-class diversity, making the detection task more challenging~\cite{abed2024deep}.
+Humans are among the most critical traffic participants in autonomous driving environments.
+Using adversarial patches to attack pedestrian perception modules in AV systems provides an effective means to evaluate their susceptibility to adversarial risks.
+Unlike objects such as traffic signs, which exhibit minimal intra-class variability, humans present significant intra-class diversity, making the detection task more challenging~\cite{abed2024deep} and increasing the difficulty of ensuring robust and reliable performance under adversarial conditions.

-A common approach involves optimizing adversarial patches by placing them on the body and minimizing the maximum bounding-box probability associated with human detection.
-AdvPatch was the first adversarial patch attack method to deceive pedestrian detectors by optimizing detection loss~\cite{thys2019fooling}.
-Similarly, TOG employs attack-specific gradients based on adversarial targets to cause detectors to either miss or misclassify pedestrians~\cite{chow2020adversarial}.
-However, TOG does not account for applications in the physical world.
-Furthermore, a GAN-based generative strategy restricts the appearance of generated patches to ensure that they look natural and inconspicuous~\cite{guesmi2024dap}.
-NatPatch achieves this by sampling optimal images from GANs~\cite{hu2021naturalistic}, resulting in adversarial patches that are both visually natural and highly effective in attacks.
-All of these methods rely on real images of diverse individuals, overlaying adversarial patches within bounding boxes in a digital environment in 2D picture.
+A common approach involves optimizing adversarial patches by placing them on the human body and minimizing the maximum bounding-box probability associated with pedestrian detection.
+AdvPatch was the first adversarial patch method designed to fool pedestrian detectors by directly optimizing detection loss~\cite{thys2019fooling}.
+Similarly, TOG employs attack-specific gradients derived from adversarial targets to cause detectors to either miss or misclassify pedestrians~\cite{chow2020adversarial}.
+However, TOG does not account for deployment in physical-world settings.
+Furthermore, a GAN-based generative strategy has been introduced to constrain the appearance of generated patches, ensuring they remain natural and inconspicuous~\cite{guesmi2024dap}.
+NatPatch follows a similar principle by sampling optimal images from GANs~\cite{hu2021naturalistic}, resulting in patches that are both visually realistic and adversarially effective.
+While the above methods offer promising results in static image-based evaluations, they fall short of addressing the full complexity of AV perception systems, which must operate under dynamic viewpoints, environmental variations, and real-time physical constraints.
+As such, their ability to evaluate adversarial robustness in practical autonomous driving scenarios remains limited.